 The result of the discussions has been that, intrinsically, all valuation methods are capable of being applied to include greater specificity regarding energy efficiency.
-That valuers do not generally explicitly consider energy efficiency is partly market-driven.
-It is hard to analyse deals undertaken on a range of criteria to extrapolate one factor.
+That valuers do not generally explicitly consider energy efficiency is partly market driven - as it is hard to analyse deals undertaken on a range of criteria to extrapolate one factor.
 Whilst the influence of energy efficiency can be extracted successfully (as it was in this project) at a macro level through the use of multiple regression models, these models cannot be applied at the individual building level.

-For the individual building, including energy efficiency explicitly into valuations is data-dependent.
+For the individual building, including energy efficiency explicitly into valuations is data dependent.
 A vital discussion point once it was revealed that, the data paucity issue was larger than anticipated.
 However, this finding is not restricted to REVALUE; indeed, RICS published an Insight Paper in 2017 relating to data availability on a global scale (RICS [b], 2017).
-The findings of which reflect the findings of REVALUE.
+The findings of these reflect the findings of REVALUE.
 However, much is now changing and since the start of REVALUE, various initiatives have commenced which collectively are likely to transform the data landscape and thus enable valuers better to integrate matters relating to energy efficiency and the wider sustainability agenda into their valuations.

-Notable among these initiatives are the Building Passport project launched by the Global Alliance for Building and Construction (Global ABC) and the EeMAP (Energy Efficient Mortgage Action Plan).
-Members of REVALUE are involved with both, acting within the RICS aid transparency to valuations.
-Together with the further development of Automated Valuation Models (AVM) which can incorporate a wider range of data, these are positive steps to further integrate energy efficiency.
+Notably among these initiatives are the Building Passport project launched by the Global Alliance for Building and Construction (Global ABC) and the EeMAP (Energy Efficient Mortgage Action Plan).
+Members of REVALUE are involved with both acting within the RICS remit.
+Knowledge of the Building Passport proposal was explored through REVALUE interviewes and whilst interviewees had little or no knowledge, they were supportive and could see how this would aid transparency to valuations.
+This combined with the further development of Automated Valuation Models (AVM) which can incorporate a wider range of data are positive steps to energy efficiency being further integrated.
+By the exposing of both the data landscape available to valuers and exploring fully how valuers in the field do/do not reflect energy efficiency has enabled deeper understanding which has fed back to the RICS and associated EU projects.